NikUstimenko/acoustotreams/docs/tmatrix.rst

 the field expansions are centered at each particle of the cluster, or in a global description treating the whole cluster as a single object.

-*acoutreams* is particularly aimed at analyzing scattering within lattices.
+*acoustotreams* is particularly aimed at analyzing scattering within lattices.
 These lattices can be periodic in one, two, or all three spatial dimensions.
 The unit cell of those lattices can consist of an arbitrary number of objects described by the acoustic T-matrix.